 Basic Fluidyne setup with coil wound on top of the hot chamber.

-last for a very long time, cost little and produce no polution.
-It is
+Such engine would last for a very long time, cost little and produce no polution.

 There, fuel and electricity are often lacking, but sunlight is abundant.